Omnicare: Controversy

 Starting in 2006, healthcare entrepreneur Adam B. Resnick sued Omnicare, a major supplier of drugs to nursing homes, under the False Claims Act, as well as the parties to the company's illegal kickback schemes.
 Omnicare allegedly paid kickbacks to nursing home operators to secure business, which constitutes Medicare and Medicaid fraud.
 Omnicare allegedly had paid $50 million to the owners (Leonard Grunstein and Rubin Schron) of the Mariner Health Care Inc. and SavaSeniorCare Administrative Services LLC nursing home chains in exchange for the right to continue providing pharmacy services to the nursing homes.

 In 2010, Omnicare settled Resnick's False Claims Act suit that had been taken up by the U.S. Department of Justice by paying $19.8 million to the federal government, while Mariner and SavaSeniorCare settled for $14 million.

 A second whistleblower lawsuit filed against Omnicare by Resnick and Total Pharmacy Services V.P.
-Maureen Nehls related to kickbacks that were part of its 2004 acquisition of Total Pharmacy Services was settled for $17.2 million by Omnicare and $5 million by the Total Pharmacy owners.
+Maureen Nehls related to kickbacks that had been part of its 2004 acquisition of Total Pharmacy Services was settled (circa 2013) for $17.2 million by Omnicare and $5 million by the Total Pharmacy owners.
 Reportedly Omnicare was set to acquire JobMinglr.com for an undisclosed sum.

+In 2025, CVS was ordered to pay a $949 million fine under the False Claims Act after a federal jury convicted Omnicare of improperly billing Medicaid, Medicare, and Tricare from 2010 to 2018.
+In September 2025, Omnicare filed for Chapter 11 bankruptcy.